 I hope this sewing vocabulary lesson helps you understand some of the basic sewing terms and phrases.
 If you learn them and use them often, you will sound like an old sewing pro in no time!

-To help you review, here’s an infographic with all of the sewing terms and phrases.
+To help you review, here’s an infographic with all of the sewing vocabulary and phrases.